Specimen Collection Procedures

 - Stool for C.Diff: Collect stool into sterile container provided and refrigerate until transport.
-The stool MUST take the formation of the cup for testing to be performed.
+C. diff testing requires liquid stool.
 May be collected with stool for culture, or occult blood.
 Formed stools will be rejected for C. diff testing.

 - Stool for Ova and Parasites: Collect stool into sterile container provided and refrigerate until transport.
 May be collected with stool for culture, C.difficile testing or occult blood.
 A minimum of 2 TBSP stool is required.
-Sample stability is 24 hours.
 Do not submit specimens directly from diapers.
 Line a diaper with plastic wrap for collection, then transfer specimen to a container.

 - Urine: Collect specimen by “clean catch” or catheter into a sterile container and refrigerate until transport.
 A “clean catch” is the best specimen to submit for testing.